jinghzhu/JavaKnowledgeBase/DataStructure/java_ds.md

 ## Hash
 ----
-### Immutable Key in HashMap
+### Immutable Key
-String, Integer and other wrapper classes are natural candidates of HashMap key, and String is most frequently used key as well because String is immutable and final, and overrides `equals()` and `hashcode()` method.
+String, Integer and other wrapper classes are natural candidates of key, and String is most frequently used.
+Because String is immutable and final, and overrides `equals()` and `hashcode()` method.

-Immutabiility is required, in order to prevent changes on fields used to calculate `hashCode()` because if key object return different hashCode during insertion and retrieval than it won't be possible to get object from HashMap.
+Immutabiility is required, in order to prevent changes on fields used to calculate `hashCode()` because if key object return different hashCode, then it won't be possible to get object from HashMap.

 Immutability is best as it offers other advantages as well like thread-safety.
 If you can keep your hashCode same by only making certain fields final, then you go for that as well.
-And immutable object is also free of cache.

-On runtime, JVM computes hash code for each object and provide it on demand.
-When we modify an object’s state, JVM set a flag that object is modified and hash code must be AGAIN computed.
-So, next time you call object’s hashCode() method, JVM recalculate the hash code for that object.

-For this basic reasoning, key objects are suggested to be IMMUTABLE.
-IMMUTABILITY allows you to get same hash code every time, for a key object.

 <br>